dlang/DIPs/DIPs/DIP1NNN-DK.md

 It is proposed that `is(typeof(*null) == noreturn)` and `is(typeof(null) == noreturn*)`.

 ### Functions that cannot return
-Currently, the reference D compiler keeps a list of internal functions that it knows won't return.
+Currently, the reference D compiler keeps a list of internal functions that never return.
-Being able to specify that a function does not return has advantages for optimization, but currently the list is not extensible.
+Being able to specify that a function does not return has advantages for optimization, but currently the internal list is not extensible.
-The C Standard function [`exit()`](https://www.tutorialspoint.com/c_standard_library/c_function_exit.htm) does not return, but as the source is not available to the D compiler it is not marked as such.
+The C Standard function [`exit()`](https://www.tutorialspoint.com/c_standard_library/c_function_exit.htm) does not return, but as the source is not available to the D compiler it is not recognized as such.
 With a `noreturn` type, it could be expressed like this:

 ```D